rickhull/planorithm/README.md

 ### `action`

 *Task* - Just describe what you want to happen.
-Magic robots will do it.
+Highlander robots will do it.
 There can be only one `action` per *Node*.
-Create a *Node* with `components` when you want a sequence of `action`s.
+Create a *Node* with `components` when you want a sequence of `action`.

 ### `iaction`

 *Task* - Independent action.
-`action`s run sequentially while `iaction`s run concurrently.
+`action` runs sequentially while `iaction` runs concurrently.
 Maybe quickly once.
-Maybe with a "while" or "until" condition.
+Maybe periodically "while true".
 One `iaction` per *Node*, though that *Node* may have an `action` and `check` as well.